 How It Works

 Equity is a fluid variable.
 Although it usually increases as you continue making monthly loan payments, a dip in the economy can cause both the value of your home and the equity you have in it to decrease.
-This is why most lenders require either an before making an equity calculation.
+This is why most lenders require either an automated or an actual appraisal before making an equity calculation.